tamilzh2018/kode-kloud-test/AWS.md

 > *Your application requires multiple network interfaces.
 Attach a second ENI to an EC2 instance in a different subnet and describe the use case.*

+An instance named devops-ec2 and an elastic network interface named devops-eni already exists in us-east-1 region.

+Attach the devops-eni network interface to the devops-ec2 instance.
+Make sure status is attached before submitting the task.
+Please make sure instance initialisation has been completed before submitting this task.

 **Q12: Attach Volume to EC2 Instance**

 > *Your database has outgrown its current volume.
 Attach a new 100 GiB GP3 volume to your existing EC2 instance and mount it properly.*